-two angles and a known base the distance is then a mere matter of arithmetic.
 Another phenomenon of the geophone is the readiness with which it picks up sounds through the mine cover, although this readiness is largely influenced by the state of the air outside, any great amount of breeze seriously interfering with its action.
-A man 'pounding with a sledge can be located two or three hundred feet under the surface, from the surface, and at the experimental nine in Bruceton, Pa., a miner has repeatedly been located within 50 feet, through 150 feet of cover.
+A man pounding with a sledge can be located two or three hundred feet under the surface, from the surface, and at the experimental mine in Bruceton, Pa., a miner has repeatedly been located within 50 feet, through 150 feet of cover.

 The geophone is by no means limited to rescue work in mining operations.
 In metal mining, experiments are proving that it can frequently take the place of difficult and expensive surveys designed to bring two borings to a meeting.
-This is not theory, but the result of an actual experience, in which Bureau of Mines engineers located the trouble.
-In a metal mine where a drift and raise, supposed to meet, had missed.
-Observations were made in the drift, of pounding, in the raise, and then observations were made in the drift.
-The observations were made in the raise, of pound-ings in the drift.
-The engineers concluded that the two had missed by about six feet, and named the direction of each from the other.
-Not willing to trust the new instrument, the new instrument, the mine operators insisted on a survey, but when it was made the result was as already deter-mined by the geophone.
-The instrument is parmetal bearing rock trans-mits the vibrations in a more clear-cut manner than coal.
-This is prob-ably because there is some reverberation to the sound from a blow on wood, while on the stone the sound is cleanpick, hammer, explosion, fire, running water or whatever the cause of the earth-waves may be.
-An experiment was made by a Bureau of Mines engineer who had never used the instrument before; after listening to sounds caused by 12 different mining and carpentering opera-tions he was able, with ease, correctly to name nine of them and accurately to describe the other three sounds although they mean to unformitor to him to allow him them and accurately to describe the other three sounds although they were too unfamiliar to him to allow him to name them.
-While not unlimited the geophone is not narrow in its range; a pick striking into bituminous coal is easily heard through 900 feet of intervening coal and earth, cut.
-Observations Observations were made in another raise which was being driven up, about six or eight feet distant from a drift.
-Observations were made in the drift, of the sound from the drift in the raise, and a point located on the side of the drift behind which the drill in the raise was apparently operating.
-The survey mark was two and one-half feet to the right of this mark.
-A drift set up and operated at the survey mark did not break through into the raise, but a hole drilled at the point in the drift located by the geophones reached the raise and proved the geophone observation to have been correct within a few inches.
-(Continued on page 591)
+This is not theory, but the result of an actual experience, in which Bureau of Mines engineers located the trouble in a metal mine where a drift and raise, supposed to meet, had missed.
+Observations were made in the drift, of pounding in the raise, and then observations were made in the raise, of pound-ings in the drift.
+The engineers concluded that the two had missed by about six feet, and named the direction of each from the other Not willing to trust the new instrument, the mine operators insisted on a survey, but when it was made the result was as already deter-mined by the geophone.
+The instrument is particularly useful in direc-tion determination in a metal mine rather than metal bearing rock transmits the vibrations in a more clear-cut manner than coal.
+This is probably because there is some reverberation to the sound from a blow on wood, while on the pick, hammer, explosion, fire, running water or whatever the cause of the earth-waves may be.
+An experiment was made by a Bureau of Mines engineer who had never used the instrument before; after listening to sounds caused by 12 different mining and carpentering operations he was able, with ease, correctly to name nine of them and accurately to describe the other three sounds although they were too unfamiliar to him to allow him to name them